Bears give up opener to Youngstown State in ninth, 7-5

 The Penguins didn’t stay ahead for long.
 The Bears picked up a pair of two-out walks in the bottom half of the inning that were reeled in by Andrade who slashed his third triple of the season.

-Baylor tacked on two more runs in the eighth as Caleb Bergman drove out his first-career knock to bring in Ceccoli and Castle with an RBI double.
+Baylor tacked on two more runs in the eighth as Caleb Bergman drove out his first-career knock to bring in Ceccoli and Castle with a two-RBI double.
 Ceccoli walked to lead off and Castle lined down a well-placed bunt in the green to reach first.
 They both advanced an extra base on a passed ball before Bergman brought them in.

 But the Penguins weren’t going down without a fight, tacking on three runs in the top of the ninth.
 A two-RBI single by pinch hitter Clay Wiesen and a double by Law tied it at five.